Crousus/senty-kafka/README.md

 - `EmailNotifierApplication`: Notifies users with various emails regarding their accounts, payments, milestones, and other events.
 - `ScraperApplication`: Fetches YouTube video meta data and comments based on the URL or videoId of the video.
 - `PaymentApplication`: Bills the customer for bought tokens or other services such as receiving “payment” via a voucher
-- `CommentAnalysisApplication`: So far only a rudimentary service that counts comments and emits and event once a milestone of “n” comments is reached.
+- `CommentAnalysisApplication`: So far only a rudimentary service that counts comments and emits and event once a milestone of “n” comments is reached. (deprecated)
 - `CommentProcessor`: Kafka Streams application that processes comments and classifies them using our custom sentiment and language classifiers.

 ### Used Ports